Lillian-Violet/NixOS-Configuration/README.md

 ## Building and deploying the configuration

-The first step is to add your age keyfile to the /var/secrets folder with the name "keys.txt", in my case an age private key.
+If you do not have my private age key, the first step is to add your age keyfile to the /var/secrets folder with the name "keys.txt", in my case an age private key.
 If you don't have have an age private key you can generate one with the command
 ``age-keygen -o /var/secrets/keys.txt``

 **Note: make sure this key is not readable by normal users, I made it owned by root, and gave the file 400 (read only for user) permissions. eg: ``chown 400 /var/secrets/keys.txt``**